1-5-69

 8-31-69 audience source 2

-Led Zeppelin Eyes Big Crowd (Tarantura2000), & Texas International Pop Festival (TCOLZ, 4cd)
+Led Zeppelin Eyes Big Crowd (Tarantura2000), Plays Pure Blues (Graf Zeppelin), & Texas International Pop Festival (TCOLZ, 4cd)

 Tarantura2000's title debuts the second audience source.
 It unfortunately has several micro cut/repeats throughout.

-TCOLZ's disc three is also source two, but it's missing eighteen minutes and it's sound is very degenerated.
+TCOLZ's disc three is also source two, although the liner notes state it's the third source.
+It's missing eighteen minutes and it's sound is very degenerated.

 10-10-69, emcee/deejay included